 At Brogan Financial, we care about helping to make the world a better place for our clients, friends, and family.
 That’s why we choose to donate our resources and volunteer our time at a number of charities and nonprofit organizations throughout the year.

+The Navy SEAL Foundation’s programs are focused on the preservation of the Naval Special Warfare force and their families.
 Every January, Jim Brogan represents Brogan Financial and proudly participates in the Tampa Bay Frogman Swim, benefiting the Navy SEAL Foundation.
-The 5k open water swim across Tampa Bay is a fundraising event where 100 percent of the proceeds will be donated to the nonprofit, which provides immediate and ongoing support and assistance to the Naval Special Warfare Community and their families.
+The 5k open water swim across Tampa Bay is a fundraising event where 100 percent of the proceeds will be donated to the nonprofit.

 Brogan Financial is an annual sponsor of The Butterfly Fund of East Tennessee’s Annual 5K Run/Walk.
 The Butterfly Fund is a non-profit organization supporting research, treatment, and services dedicated to the defeat of childhood cancers.
 To date, the Butterfly Fund has donated $215,000 to East Tennessee Children’s Hospital and $20,000 to CureSearch.

-More information about the Mission of Hope can be found on their site at http://www.missionofhope.org
+More information about the Mission of Hope can be found here.

 The Ronald McDonald House of Knoxville provides a “home-away-from-home” for families of seriously ill children receiving treatment at nearby hospitals.
 The House provides a comfortable residence near the medical facility where family members can sleep, eat, relax and find support from other families in similar situations.

 Since opening its’ doors in March 1985, the Ronald McDonald House of Knoxville has provided a home for over 54,000 people.